ibm-hyper-protect/hyper-protect-virtual-servers-hosted-trial/docs/securebuild/securebuild-setup.md

         git@github.com: Permission denied (publickey).
         ```

-10. Feel at ease knowing you will delete this key from your Github account in the cleanup phase of this lab so access will be revoked soon enough :relaxed:
+10. Feel at ease knowing you will delete this key from your Github account in the cleanup phase of this trial so access will be revoked soon enough.